kiwicampus/SD-final-project/planner/docs/homework.md

 1. [Python] Why the robot's image gets distorted when is turning?

-2. [Python] are Python packages compiled as C++ packages?
+2. [Python] Are Python packages compiled as C++ packages?

 3. [Python] Why with some code errors in some nodes the logs are not printed?

-4. [Control] What other turn or speed profile would you implement, why, and what are the benefits?

-5. [C++] What is the mean of the number "15" used in the pthread_kill inside the destructor method?

-6. [C++] Why are we using UniquePointer instead of SharedPointers to publish a ROS2 message?

-7. [C++] Why are we using a m_multi_sound variable?
-Explain ...

-8. [C++] Why are we freeing the memory allocated by raw pointer "buff" variable and not freeing the memory allocated by the Shared and Unique Pointers?
-(HARD)
+4. [Python] Why there are variables that begin with _?

+5. [Python] Why do you put _ after the variable cols in this line?
+    ```
+    rows, cols, _ = self._kiwibot_img.shape
+    ```
+6. [API's] What would happen if we try to update the google sheet table every new execution frame?

+7. [API's] What happens if we change some element of the google sheets sheet for example: file name, time name, sheet position, etc?

-10. [Docker] Explain with your own words what is the instructions `apt-get autoremove && apt-get clean -y for?`
+8. [Docker] Explain with your own words what is the instructions `apt-get autoremove && apt-get clean -y for?`

-11. [Docker] If you modify a layer what happen with the previous and the next ones?
+9. [Docker] If you modify a layer what happen with the previous and the next ones?

-12. [Docker] Can we change the basic image (`FROM ubuntu:20.04`) from the docker file to another?
+10. [Docker] Can we change the basic image (`FROM ubuntu:20.04`) from the docker file to another?

+11. [General] Why is one of the sounds distorted?

+12. [General] Why is it not a good idea to upload the api credentials to github and why if they are already uploaded is it not a good idea to simply delete them?

 Next questions is after you finish the project, it doesn't give points but we really appreciate you feedback:
 * What do you think about this project? is it hard or enough? is it to complicated, is it well structure, explanations and instructions are clear?